entity-optimizer

 Entity Optimizer

-This skill audits, builds, and maintains entity identity across search engines and AI systems.
-Entities — the people, organizations, products, and concepts that search engines and AI systems recognize as distinct things — are the foundation of how both Google and LLMs decide what you are and whether to cite you.
+Audits, builds, and maintains entity identity across search engines and AI systems.
+Entities — the people, organizations, products, and concepts that search engines and AI systems recognize as distinct things — are the foundation of how both Google and LLMs decide what a brand is and whether to cite it.

 Why entities matter for SEO + GEO: